-Gravitational drooping or sagging of the neck is a distinct sign of aging and is an area of great concern for many patients.
+Gravitational drooping or sagging of the neck is a distinct sign of ageing and is an area of great concern for many patients.
 This drooping of tissue gives the appearance of a saggy floppy neck and causes loss of jaw definition with widening of the cervico-mandibular angle.

 The Elasticum suture effectively suspends this tissue, restoring the cervico-mandibular angle and tightening the slack submental platysma, eliminating loose skin and adding youthful jaw definition.
 When the neck recedes into the background, the outline of the face is enhanced which is very important from both the front and the side profile.

 The minimally invasive approach– minimal downtime, maximal results

 At Restoration Medicine we perform minimally invasive surgery combining minimal trauma with maximal results.
 We use a specialized Elasticum Suture which lifts the tissues and restores the natural youthful contours of the neck without the need for major surgery and leaving no visible scar.